emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 Therefore, PCC carries safety stock to be able to meet retailers service level requirement.

+If PCC inventory falls to a particular level, then this triggers an action to replenish that particular inventory stock.

+It is a minimum amount of an item which a firm holds in stock, such that, when stock falls to this amount, the item must be reordered

 PCC's objective is to identify inventory management policy to maximize their profit.

 ## Problem Formulation

+We now define the inventory management problem.
+Let $$P$$ be the set of products, 3.5oz dark chocolate bar and 3.5oz milk chocolate bars.
+Also, let $$T$$ be the set of time periods in days.

 | ![_config.yml]({{ site.baseurl }}/images/Multi-Period Inventory Planning with Stochastic Demand Using Python/inventory_policy.PNG) |
 |:--:|
 | *Figure 2: Inventory policy* |

-Let $$P$$ be the set of products, 3.5oz dark chocolate bar and 3.5oz milk chocolate bars.
-Also, let $$T$$ be the set of time periods, days.

 Let $$I_{tk}$$ be be the inventory level of product $$k \in P$$ at time $t\in T$,
 $$s_k$$ be the reorder point of product $$k \in P$$, and